-SPE 235 Diagnosis & Evaluation of (3) Students with Disabilities
+SPE 235 Diagnosis & Evaluation of Students with Disabilities (3)

 In this course students will become familiar with the basic concepts and procedures relating to assessment in special education.
 Norm-referenced, achievement, diagnostic, informal, curriculumbased, intellectual, and adaptive assessment will be covered.
 Interpretation will be stressed.
 Also application of course principles will be provided in course-based application exercises.
 Prerequisites: EDU 214, SPE 229.